 The PrimeTime Players, a York County-based team with a number of local ties, won its fourth-straight East Coast Basketball League title in late June, taking down the Hickory Hoyas, 134-118, in the championship game.
 The crown is the club’s seventh minor-league title in a row, the first three in the Tobacco Road Basketball League, and the team is 103-7 (62-0 at home) over the last three seasons.

 The club features many players who prepped at York County schools, including former Northwestern High and Wingate standout Sean Barnette, who lead the team with 42 points, 16 rebounds, and nine assists in its championship game victory, claiming Finals MVP honors.
 Victor Street (Rock Hill High/Erskine) and PJ Heath (South Pointe/Allen University) are also on the club’s roster, with Heath receiving All-League plaudits.

 Local businesses and organizations are also sponsoring the club to help with its travel and other costs, including Carolina Ale House, Mt.
-Hebron Dreamkeepers Optimist Club, and Turn Key Home Builders.
+Hebron Dreamkeepers Optimist Club, Delta Mold, Siding By The Best, and Turn Key Home Builders.

 The team will now look to continue its championship run in The Basketball Tournament, a 72-team, bracketed tournament.

 “(I’m) happy we won another championship, and (I’m) ready to go to battle with my teammates against some of the best teams in the country in The Basketball Tournament,” Street said.